-Col d'Andrion, at an elevation of 1680m above the sea level, is a high mountain pass in the Alps in the department of Alpes-Maritimes in France.
+Col du Chaussy is a high mountain pass, at an elevation of 1.533m above the sea level, in the D77B road, located in the Savoie department in the Rhône-Alpes region in south-eastern France.